processout/processout-php/README.md

 ### Apiary

-The ProcessOut's full API documentation can be found on [Apiary](http://docs.processout.apiary.io).
-It contains all the needed information, including the callbacks data, and much more.
+ProcessOut's full API documentation can be found on [Apiary](http://docs.processout.apiary.io).
+It contains all the needed information, including callback data, and much more.